phl28/stock-app/README.md

 ## TODO
 - [x] Make it deploy (vercel)
 - [ ] Scaffold basic UI with mock data
+- [ ] Build Python backend for historic data fetching (from Futu and IBKR)
 - [ ] Actually set up the database
 - [ ] Attach datbase to the UI
 - [ ] Add authentication